francesca-git/EU28-ForestMng-Climate/README.md

 - **areas/**: it contains the files created by the scripts aggregate_areas.R and areas_Rdata-to-csv.R and the relative plots.
 - **archived/**: folder containing material used for testing and eventually not included in the final version of the manuscript.
-- The folders containing the aggregated values and plotting of the extinction risk.
+- The other folders containing the aggregated values and plotting of the extinction risk.
 Each of these folders contains multiple sub-folders corresponding to the multiple scenarios, where the aggregated results and the plots are stores.
 Each sub-folder contains:
 	- an .Rdata file with the aggregated results output of the script aggregate_results.R.
 	- A folder called */csv* which contains the .csv files of the aggregated results created by EU_Rdata-to-csv.R and global_Rdata-to-csv.R.